vyos/vyos-documentation/docs/debugging.rst

   disable ``vyos-configd`` in addition.
 This can be run either one-time by calling ``sudo systemctl stop vyos-configd`` or make this reboot-safe by calling ``sudo systemctl disable vyos-configd``.

+FRR
+---

+Recent versions use the ``vyos.frr`` framework.
+The Python class is located inside our ``vyos-1x:python/vyos/frr.py``.
+It comes with an embedded debugging/ (print style) debugger as vyos.ifconfig does.

+To enable debugging just run: ``$ touch /tmp/vyos.frr.debug``

 Debugging Python Code with PDB
 ------------------------------